-Advent is a four-week time of preparation for Christmas, the celebration of the birth of Christ.
-The prominence of Christmas in American culture has led to the popularization of Christmas carols and the figure of Santa Claus, though traditions particular to certain expressions of Christianity, such as the Mexican posada, preserve other, distinct religious forms of celebrating Christmas.
+Advent is a four-week season of preparation for Christmas, the celebration of the birth of Christ.
+The prominence of Christmas in American culture has led to the popularization of Christmas carols and the figure of Santa Claus.
+Traditions particular to certain expressions of Christianity, such as the Mexican posada, preserve other, distinctly religious forms of celebrating Christmas.

 The Christian year begins in late November, with the four-week season of preparation known as Advent.
-For Christians, preparation for Christmas is not simply the crescendo of excitement that has come to typify the Christmas season in America.
-This season of watchfulness and expectation is meant to prepare the heart for the second coming, the “advent” of Christ, as well as for the celebration of Jesus’ birth some 2,000 years ago.
+For Christians, preparation for Christmas is not simply the crescendo of excitement that has come to typify the Christmas season in America; more importantly, this season of watchfulness and expectation is meant to prepare the heart for the second coming, the “advent” of Christ, as well as for the celebration of Jesus’ birth some 2,000 years ago.

 In many churches and Christian homes, the period of preparation is kept by the weekly lighting of Advent candles, one on the first Sunday in Advent, two on the second, three on the third.
 On the fourth Sunday of Advent, just before Christmas, all four candles are lit.
 The lighting of candles draws upon ancient traditions of kindling fires at the time of the winter solstice, the darkest time of the year.
 From the 4th century, the celebration of Christ’s birth was set on December 25, the time of the Roman celebration of the “Sol Invictus,” the “Unconquered Sun,” at the time of the winter solstice when days began to lengthen once again.